Da-Rupal/Amazon_Sales_Dashbord/README.md

 ### Region-wise Profit Analysis:
 1. Sub-Saharan Africa has generated highest profit in offline sales (approx. $7.8 M) and is the second-highest in online sales.
 2. Europe has the highest profit in online sales (approx. $5.5 M) and the second-highest in offline sales.

+#
+ Thanks for using "Amazon Sales Analysis".
+If you have any questions or feedback, please feel free to contact me.